j-varun/enas/README.md

 [Training Frankenstein's Creature to Stack: HyperTree Architecture Search](https://sites.google.com/view/hypertree-renas).

-The rENAS citation information will be added when it becomes available, or email [Andrew Hundt](athundt@gmail.com) for citation information.
+The rENAS citation information will be added when it becomes available, or email [Andrew Hundt <athundt@gmail.com>](mailto:athundt@gmail.com) for citation information.

 ## ENAS